sarjeelx7/perception_and_controller/README.md

 1. **ROS Node:** Develop a ROS node responsible for controlling the autonomous vehicle.

-2. **Input Topics:** Subscribe to the `/pose_msg` topic to receive tracked pose information published by the perception module.
+2. **Input Topics:** Subscribe to the `/pose_msg` topic with `geometry_msgs/msg/PoseStamped.msg` to receive tracked pose information published by the perception module.
 Subscribe to the `/pose_info` topic with `geometry_msgs/PoseArray.msg` to receive car pose information published by the simulation.
+(Pose of the car is the first index of the `PoseArray` message)

-3. **Output:** Implement control logic based on received pose information to guide the vehicle and publish to `/cmd_vel` topic.
+3. **Output:** Implement control logic based on received pose information to guide the vehicle and publish to `/cmd_vel` topic with `geometry_msgs/Twist.msg`.

 ### Instructions: